December 10, 2017 at 9:34 am #304434

 I have a situation with my fiberfab Migi’s rear end being what appear to be two pieces of 1″x 1/4″ flat iron strips with no braces between them.
 Is this supposed to be held by the rear bumper?
 The rear bumper doesn’t line up right because the iron strips aren’t straight.
 I want to put some brackets to see if I can strengthen the rear end and level it out a bit.
 Would this cause any unforeseen issues with reattaching the bumper?
 Would this interfere with the rear engine tin?
 Incidently, this interference is why the rear isn’t fully bolted down.
 So yeah, advise me 😆 😀

-- This topic was modified 1 month, 2 weeks ago by atacars.
+- This topic was modified 2 years, 5 months ago by Adam Al-Ahmary.

 The two strips you are referring to attach the splash pan to the frame.
 The splash pan sets the width for the two “L” shaped brackets to attach the bumper brackets that hold the bumper.
 If you are missing the bumper brackets you can source them from MgMagic

 I have the same model of TDR and I had to weld three more strips to the top of the existing ones to increase the clearance when I replaced the muffler.
 The heat from the muffler was bubbling the paint/gelcoat on the splash pan.

 David B Dixon

 Port Perry ON CA